Can I buy car insurance without having a license?

 Owning, driving, and insuring a vehicle are three separate considerations.
 You can own a car but never expect to drive it for several reasons:

 - You have health issues or are disabled and will no longer be physically able to drive the car on either a permanent or temporary basis.

 - You no longer have a driver’s license but still want to maintain the vehicle title to the car that is in your name.

-- The primary driver, or the person that you are allowing to drive your car, cannot title or insure the car in their own name for legal reasons.
+- The primary driver, or the licensed driver that you are allowing to drive your car, cannot title or insure the car in their own name for legal reasons.

 - You want to maintain legal control over the car and the insurance coverage for an underage driver until the designated driver is of a certain age or has met certain requirements.

 - Your own license has been suspended or revoked for some reason.

 In the case of the license suspension, you may be required to get and maintain an SR-22 insurance filing before you can get your license back.
 You may have to show paperwork (an SR-22 form) that you are in this process before the insurer will write your coverage.
 Some companies will not cover you until your license is back in good standing, so you always have to shop around to find the best deal for your circumstances.
 It is difficult to buy an auto policy without a driver’s license but it is not impossible; keep in mind, drivers in this situation pose more risk to a provider and typically pay higher insurance premiums.
 You may also require SR-22 insurance even with a valid license if you are considered a high-risk driver, have a history of at-fault accidents, or traffic violations.